george-pov/YTSkedy/docs/ui/development/unit-testing.md

 HTTP service tests should assert the app-owned request contract: method, URL, query parameters, payload, and relevant response or error behavior.
-Use Angular HTTP testing utilities when `HttpClient` is introduced.
+Use Angular HTTP testing utilities for `HttpClient` services.

 Do not mock the service under test.
 Mock or fake external, slow, or nondeterministic boundaries.